estasz/GNN-QGNN-FraudDetection/README.md

 * The GNN model consists of 3 GraphSAGE or GCN convolutional layers, each followed by batch normalization, and a GeLU actiation.
 * A dense layer maps the final embeddings to a single scalar output, followed by a sigmoid activation for fraud classification.
-* The GNN model is trained for 100 epochs, optimized with Adam, BCELoss as the loss function, and a learning rate of 0.01.
+* The GNN model is trained for 100 epochs, optimized with Adam, has BCELoss as the loss function, a weight-decay of $1e^{-4}$, and a learning rate of 0.01.

 <a name="top"></a>
 <div align="center">